Causal perturbative QED and white noise. The inductive step: Second order contribution with general interaction Lagrangian

 these distributions $d$ are equal to the causal combinations of contractions $\kappa_q$, because each $D_{(n)}$ is causally supported.
 Because these $d$ are causally supported (within the closed future and past light cone), then the above computation of the retarded part $\textrm{ret}d = \theta d \circ \Omega'$ simplifies and we arrive at the formula

 which is invariant, in particular independed of the time-like versor $v$ of the used Lorentz coordinate system.
-This (\ref{InvariantDispersionFormulaForRetarded}) is a solution of the splitting problem with specific normalization which is smooth around zero in momentum space, with all derivatives (in momentum space) of $\widetilde{\textrm{ret} \, d}$ vanishing at zero up to order equal to the singularity degree $\omega$ of $d$.
+This (\ref{InvariantDispersionFormulaForRetarded}) is a solution of the splitting problem with specific normalization point $p''=0$, which can be applid for $d$ with $\widetilde{d}$ smooth around zero in momentum space, with all derivatives (in momentum space) of $\widetilde{d}$ vanishing at zero up to order equal to the singularity degree $\omega$ of $d$.
 Adding

 to (\ref{InvariantDispersionFormulaForRetarded}) we obtain the most general solution of the splitting problem.
 Again this choice of normalization is possible in spinor QED with the massive charged field.
 For QED with massless charged field the normalization point in momenta will have to be shifted from the zero point $p'=0$ to a point $p'\neq 0$ around which $\widetilde{\textrm{ret} \, d}$ is a regular function-like distribution and has all derivatives up to $\omega$ equal zero at $p' \neq 0$.
 Dispersion integral formula (\ref{InvariantDispersionFormulaForRetarded}) is valid for time-like momenta with $p\cdot p >0$, and in order to compute $\widetilde{\textrm{ret} \, d}(p)$ for $p\cdot p <0$ we use the analytic continuation.